HAKC-MSV/HAKC/README.md

 ### tl;dr

-The following steps can be accomplished (assuming the python virtual environment is still active) by
+Creating the initial compartmentalization can be accomplished (assuming the python virtual environment is still active) by

 1. `cd cmake-build-hakc`
 2. `cmake --build . --target linux-x86-dag`